osilander/203.311/Week2/Week2.md

 $ ls -a
 ```

 To see its full contents.
-What else do we see?
+What else do we see here?

 ```bash
 /cloud/project/Lab2UnixAndR/FridayFolder$ ls -a